InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 ## Becoming a Trusted Committer

-In this segment, you will learn what it takes to fill the TC role and what the path dowards Trusted Committership looks like.
+In this segment, you will learn what it takes to fill the TC role and what the path towards Trusted Committership looks like.

 As we said in the beginning, the TC role is a very demanding but at the same time very fulfilling role.
 If we have interested you in the role of a TC, you